ahfriedman/polybar-agenda/README.md

 ```
 For example, if you are running a ubuntu based system using the default calendar app, if you provide the calendar `~/.local/share/evolution/calendar/system/calendar.ics`, you should get system calendar events.

+To switch to the compact display mode, pass the parameter `--display-compact` before specifying the ics file to read.

 ## Future Directions
 - [ ] Read the location field for events and display that if present